Ahead of the Bell: US Trade Deficit

 The June deficit had been the lowest in 18 months.
 It narrowed because of a drop in oil imports and a rise in exports.

-A wider trade deficit acts as a drag on growth.
-It typically means the U.S. is earning less on overseas sales of American-produced goods while spending more on foreign products.
+A wider trade deficit acts as a drag on growth because the U.S. is typically spending more on imports while taking in less from the sales of American-made goods.

 Economists say July U.S. exports were hurt by a worldwide economic slowdown.